pallavrouth/Website/content/blog/2021-06-26-fwl-theorem/index.markdown

 ---

-**What you need to know:** (1) Basic intuitive idea of how multiple regression works.
-(2) Basic idea of what residuals in regression are.
-(3) Basic idea of what fixed effects model are and when they are used.

 In this blog post, I demonstrate the result of Frisch-Waugh-Lovell (FWL) theorem and how it can be used to understand the equivalence of different fixed effects estimators used in panel data settings.
 Instead of using math definitions and derivations, I rely on simulations and practical examples to help reader get more clarity.